Complete guide to Etsy listing photos

 Try to work in Pixels of you can as Etsy wants good clear images and so ideally you want to make your first image 3000px wide and 2250px tall.
 Four parts across the bottom edge and three parts tall.

 If you are working in 72dpi, your image has a low resolution, ideal for online – but even a 4inch image at 72dpi will not look good.
 So use pixels where you can.

 But why use a landscape image first on Etsy?

 Well, Etsy advises using a landscape image in your first image on your listing as these look better when cropped and appear in search.
-Ensure your image clearly shows your item in the centre and looks good when cropped.
+Ensure your image clearly shows your item in the center and looks good when cropped.

-Don’t use square images as your first image as you can see that search crops them to landscape.
+Don’t use square images as your first image as you can see that search crops them to the landscape.

 Hands up who has all of their images in a square format?